 The Inland Empire

-UCR is located in the Inland Empire, an area at the interface between the Mojave desert and the California mountains, where an extraordinary naturalistic beauty reflects the history and cultural heritage of the Native American population.
+UCR is located in the Inland Empire, an area at the interface between the Mojave desert and the California mountains, where the naturalistic beauty reflects the history and cultural heritage of the Native American population.

 In the Inland Empire, underrepresented minorities are the majority (mainly Hispanic, African American and Native American; U.S. Census 2020).
 Unfortunately, this area is at the bottom of the California State in terms of education and income.
 The UCR Center for Social Innovation has recently shown that disparities in education have further grown for minorities in the Inland Empire during COVID-19.